240B-W20-Parallel-Archc/garavind/README.md

-CSE240BW20 final project for rramkuma
+CSE240BW20 final project for Girish Gowtham Aravindan (garavind/A53310752)

-This directory contains an implementation of project for cse240b winter 2020
+The directory contains the cache performance project for cse240b winter 2020

-See the project assignment for detailed instructions
+See the project report for details